PatrickJODonnell/SpaceXPipeline/README.md

     <ol>
         <li>Navigate to the Amazon RDS Databases page and select 'Create database'.</li>
         <li>This database can be customizable, but I made sure to select a MySQL database, free tier template, and yes to public access.
 I also chose a unique master password for protection.</li>
         <li>After the database was created, I edited the rules of the VPC security group.
-For simplicity, the inbound rules were set to accept connections for all traffic, HTTP, and All TCP.
-The outbound rules were also set to the same value.
+For simplicity, the inbound rules were set to accept connections for all traffic, HTTP, and all TCP.
+The outbound rules were also set to the same values.
 These rules allowed for easy connection to other AWS services.</li>
         <li>Finally, in the configuration tab of the database's page, I selected and changed the DB instance parameter group.
 Here, I chose to turn off the 'innodb_strict_mode' setting which restricts the amount of row data entering the database.
 This was essential for my database setup and required a reboot of the database after the change was made.</li>
     </ol>
     <li>AWS Glue Job</li>
     <ol>
         <li>First, navigate to the AWS Glue Connections page and select 'Create connection'.
 On this page, it was important to select the JDBC connection type, enter the correct JDBC URL, and enter the correct Database password.
 All other settings can remain as the default.</li>
-        <li>After the connection to the database is created, I created an AWS Crawler to import the Schema of the MySQL database tables that I would be using (these tables were created using MySQL workbench SQL commands).
-Navigate the the Crawlers page and select 'Create Crawler'.
+        <li>After the connection to the database is created, I created an AWS Crawler to import the Schema of the MySQL database tables that I would be using (these tables were created using MySQL Workbench SQL commands).
+Navigate to the Crawlers page and select 'Create Crawler'.
 Here, enter the Crawler name, and select the database connection for the data source.
 For the 'include path' field, I entered table-name/%. </li>
         <li>Before selecting a Crawler role, I had to again navigate to AWS IAM, select roles, and create a role for AWS Glue.
 The permissions attached to the role were: </li>
         <ul>
             <li>AWSGlueServiceRole</li>